-The Board viewed Pay TV versions of the advertisement and noted the advertiser's response.
+The Board viewed the Facebook advertisement and noted the advertiser's response.

 The Board considered Section 2.6 of the Code.
 Section 2.6 of the Code states: "Advertising or Marketing Communications shall not depict material contrary to Prevailing Community Standards on health and safety".